Our products

 We believe that the design of AUTO8 has the potential to induce deep and durable responses and extend the durability of effect over other BCMA CARs currently in development.

-In collaboration with UCL, the Company initiated a study in Q1 2022, patients continue to be enrolled and initial data is expected in 2023.
+In collaboration with UCL, the Company initiated a study in Q1 2022 and data presented at ASH in December 2023 demonstrated that AUTO8 was well tolerated, with responses observed in all patients.

 Latest Abstracts & Publications